 Emergency assistance fund

 Our emergency assistance fund provides emergency assistance to Swindon residents who need it:

 - where there has been an unexpected serious emergency or crisis, which includes COVID-19, and there is a significant risk of harm to you or your family if no assistance is given

-- a vulnerable person in the community needs help with basic housing needs or food to prevent homelessness or hardship
+- where a vulnerable person in the community needs help with basic housing needs or food to prevent homelessness or hardship